Bhavinkumar-Vegad/all-checklist/developer/quickchecklist-newmobolieapp-kickoff.md

 ## Backup and Version Control Strategy:
 * [ ] Check if there is a scheduled backup plan for the project files, databases, and configurations.
-* [ ] Check if the backup plan includes off* [ ]site storage or redundancy measures for data protection.
+* [ ] Check if the backup plan includes off-site storage or redundancy measures for data protection.
 * [ ] Check if the version control system is set up to handle collaborative development and branching strategies.
 * [ ] Check if regular commits and updates are encouraged to maintain a comprehensive project history.
 * [ ] Check if there is a process in place to handle conflicts or merge issues during version control.